aplbrain/SmartEM-Processing-Workflows/README.md

 # SmartEM-Processing-Workflows

-## Overview

-**SmartEm-Processing-Workflows** is a Dockerized, step-by-step processing pipeline designed to take electron microscopy (EM) images from SmartEM and transform them into connectome-ready outputs.
-The goal of this repository is to provide a reproducible, modular, and scalable framework for EM data processing.
+A Dockerized, step-by-step processing pipeline designed to take electron microscopy (EM) images from SmartEM and transform them into connectome-ready outputs using a reproducible, modular, and scalable approach.

----

 ## Key Features